Infertility causes and treatment

 How do I know it’s time to talk to a specialist?

 When first trying to conceive, it’s common to see your general practitioner, urologist or gynecologist.
-If you’ve been struggling to get pregnant for more than a year without success, though, it may be time to see a fertility specialist for a fertility evaluation.
+If you’ve been trying to get pregnant for more than a year without success, though, it may be time to see a fertility specialist for a fertility evaluation.

 You may want to consider seeing a specialist sooner if:9